How to Bypass DataDome: Complete Guide 2024

 })(...)

 Figuring out the flow of execution of such functions isn't trivial.
-We suspect it of orchestrating all the execution and of handling JavaScript modules.
+We suspect it orchestrates all the execution and handling of JavaScript modules.
 Why?
 Because the error message Cannot find module in the above code gives it away.

 Analyzing the Deobfuscated Script